-It sounds too good to be true, right?
-It’s not.
-Welcome to the world of slashing, the career trend that’s here to trump them all.
-Don’t be startled, its far less aggressive than it sounds, the portfolio careerist, if you like.
-Over the past ten years, those choosing to become a slashie has slowly, but steadily been on the rise, but 2019 is the time to fully embrace the slashie lifestyle, with studies finding that as many as a third of Brits would like to work outside their day job to pursue their passions.
-As a society, we’re confidently ridding ourselves of labels, boxes and pretty much any form of confinement, 2019 is the year of freedom and fluidity, and this should absolutely apply to your job, or jobs for that matter.
-The age of the slashie is upon us.
+Imagine being a scientist and a circus performer, a hairdresser and a builder, a writer and a photographer.
+Welcome to the world of slashing, the career trend that’s encouraging multifaceted to pursue multiple professions at once.
+Don’t be startled, it’s far less aggressive than it sounds, the portfolio careerist if you like.
+Over the past ten years, those choosing to become a slashie has slowly, but surely been on the rise, with studies finding that as many as one-third of Brits expressed a desire to work outside their day job and to spend more time pursuing passions.
+Slashies are confidently ridding themselves of labels, boxes and pretty much any form of confinement in an effort to embrace the freedom and fluidity of multiple career paths.

-The term ‘Slashing’ was coined by Marci Alboher, author of One Person/Multiple Careers, to describe the ‘slash’ in the job title of someone who has more than one occupation, and now is the time to embrace slashing, and make it our own.
-In recent years the lifestyle has gained momentum and technology has allowed advances in access to other money-making avenues, with sites like ebay and Air bnb providing opportunity for individuals to generate income outside of their regular day job.
-In 2018 author Emma Gannon, released ‘the multi hyphen method’ which essentially encourages us to ‘work less and create more’, with the ‘advantage of the digital age providing the opportunity to work anytime, anywhere’.
-Gannon pushes individuals to embrace our ‘inner entrepreneurial spirit’, so whether you’re a pharmacist who uploads Mukbangs to You Tube, or an accountant who fixes cars, every one of us is destined for the multi-hyphen method, or to become a Slashie, to me and you.
+The term ‘Slashing’ was coined by Marci Alboher, author of One Person/Multiple Careers, to describe the ‘slash’ in the job title of someone who has more than one occupation.
+In recent years the lifestyle has gained momentum and technology has allowed advances in access to other money-making avenues, with sites like eBay and Air BnB providing an opportunity for individuals to generate income outside of their regular day job.
+In 2018 author Emma Gannon released ‘the multi hyphen method’ which essentially encourages us to work less and create more, with the advantage of the digital age providing the opportunity to work anytime, anywhere.
+Gannon pushes individuals to embrace our inner entrepreneurial spirit, whether you’re a pharmacist who uploads Mukbangs to YouTube, or an accountant who fixes cars, every one of us is destined for the multi-hyphen method, or to become a Slashie, to me and you.

 For the graduate, the idea of the slashie lifestyle is somewhat appealing.
-After three or four long years working, living and breathing a single degree subject, young twenty somethings are eager to spread their wings and dabble in more than just what their traditionally ‘qualified’ for.
+After three or four long years working, living and breathing a single degree subject, young twenty-somethings are eager to spread their wings and dabble in more than just what their traditionally ‘qualified’ for.
 Some may fear that a such a split focus could lead to employees that are ‘average’ at many things, but brilliant at nothing, and some are reluctant to become a slashie in case they become less employable.
 This could not be further from reality.
 Being a slashie is not the redundancy of passion and dedication to your career, it’s simply the expansion of these things across many different sectors, and who doesn’t want to share the love, right?

 Being a slashie means that you develop stronger time management and organisation skills than you ever could working a singular occupation.
 To be a jack of all trades should no longer be stigmatised and should instead be applauded and strived towards.
 After all, to balance multiple jobs requires someone who definitely has their sh*t together.

 While for some the slashie lifestyle conjures terrifying images of job instability and financial vulnerability, this kind of lifestyle can actually offer the complete opposite.
 Slashing is not just suited to young graduates looking for new and exciting experiences but can also benefit those who have suffered redundancy.
 A single occupation means single income, and when this is suddenly taken away, it can quickly lead to all manner of financial hardship.
-Now imagine this situation as a Slashie, while one job closes its doors on you, you already have another on the go to fall back on.
+Now imagine this situation as a Slashie, while one job closes its doors on you, you already have another on the go-to fall back on.

 Through being a Slashie, your job satisfaction and enjoyment can be at an all-time high, even those who adore their job sometimes wish they could go back to bed, and we all need time away from even the greatest occupations.
-These day most of us have a fairly low boredom threshold, but there’s nothing to say that this should be considered a weakness.
+These days most of us have a fairly low boredom threshold, but there’s nothing to say that this should be considered a weakness.
 The desire to be regularly stimulated and inspired is something that should be interpreted as ‘up for a challenge’ rather than ‘rapidly disinterested’.

 So, is the lifestyle of the Slashie actually just pipedream, millennial rubbish or is it something that could really work?
 Let’s face it, a struggling single father of three isn’t likely to be able to just up and leave his nine to five to embrace the life of a gymnast.
-However, the key to the slashie lifestyle as the future of work seems reliant on persuasion by majority, so that one day that struggling father of three, may actually be able to slip into that leotard and master his back flips.
+However, the key to the slashie lifestyle as the future of work seems reliant on persuasion by a majority, so that one day that struggling father of three, may actually be able to slip into that leotard and master his backflips.